Guttulsrud/computational-intelligence/README.md

 ACIT 4620
 ----------

-## Traffic sign classification using a Deep Convolutional Neural Network in Python
+## Traffic sign classification using Deep Convolutional Neural Networks in Python

 Changing directory to the project folder:
 ```bash